atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 ## Work to do

-Whilst we clearly have a significant performance boost over even the best-in-class Rust distribution system, we still have some work to do.
+With an implementation of just two Doctor Syn functions, we have shown a significant performance boost over even the best-in-class Rust distribution system.
+This excellent result on a toy example shows excellent promise for what the generalised **Doctor Syn** system is capable of.

-To prove the system, we need to do considerable verification work on the methods as well as generate R, python and GNU octave libraries.

-There are many other functions which will benefit from the generalised system that **Doctor Syn** supports.

-We should also look at super-accurate versions of these functions by using larger sizes, table lookups or fixed point integer arithmetic.
+Work has started on support for ARM SVE, with work on the (Isambard)[https://gw4.ac.uk/isambard/] A64FX supercomputing cluster underway.
+The Doctor Syn method also provides flexibility in the accuracy of the solution it provides, and we are exploring super-accurate versions of our functions by using larger sizes, table lookups or fixed point integer arithmetic.
+Finally, we are working on the substantial task of full verification as well as generation of R, python and Octave libraries.

-Work has started on support for ARM SVE, with work on the Isambard A64FX cluster underway.